joaopaulo902/IMDB_Query/README.md

 # IMDB-Query
-Project for dealing with APIs and large data volume analysis.
+Project for dealing with APIs and large data volume analysis in C.